 Then will I go in to the altar of God, the God of my gladness and joy; then will I give you thanks upon the harp, O God, my God!

 These last verses resemble a prophetic announcement.
 It is a confident expectation, cast in future form.
 The grief and lament of the opening verses have given way to gladness and rejoicing.
 God has heard and answered the prayer of the psalmist.

 (When baptism is not celebrated)

-Our seventh responsorial psalm when baptism is not celebrated comes from Psalm 51, which is perhaps the best known of the seven Penitential Psalms (the others are Psalms 6, 32, 38, 102, 130, and 143).
+Our seventh responsorial psalm when baptism is not celebrated comes from Psalm 51, the best known of the seven Penitential Psalms (the others are Psalms 6, 32, 38, 102, 130, and 143).
 This Christian designation dates from the 7th century AD for psalms suitable to express repentance.

-Although it is considered a lament, it also contains elements of a confession of sin and prayer for forgiveness.
+Although it is considered a lament, it also contains elements of a confession and prayer for forgiveness.
 Christians often use this psalm to pray for God’s forgiveness and petition him for inner renewal by the Holy Spirit.

 A clean heart create for me, O God, and a steadfast spirit renew within me.

 The passage opens with a plea for restoration.
 The clean heart and new spirit spoken of here correspond to the same themes in the prophetic reading from Ezekiel it is responding to.